 For many of our ancestors, work was brutal.
 If you happened to be a serf, you had very little time for enjoyment.
 You would have snatched what you could in the very few hours that were your own.

 Roman aristocracy looked down on work (leaving it to serfs), and it wasn’t until around the 15th century when the artist Titian first proposed the concept that you could enjoy working at something you were good at.

 Many of our ancestors were agrarian workers or owners.
 The concept of watching a clock wasn’t part of their work day.
 They worked to get things done, often aiming to complete as many tasks as possible before sunset.

 Moving on to the 18th century, many people worked in factories under appalling conditions.
 Workdays were often 10 - 16 hours because the owners of those factories deemed that they “needed” to run 24/7.
 In light of these conditions, it was Welsh activist Robert Owen who first argued for an eight hour work day.
 His slogan was “eight hours labor, eight hours recreation, eight hours rest.”

 The eight hour work day didn’t become standard until almost a century later.
 In 1914 the Ford Motor Company made the bold move of doubling wages while simultaneously cutting hours to just eight per day.
 The result was a huge boost in productivity and the eight hour day became upheld as the standard.

-The knowledge economy of our current time is changing what matters when it comes to succeeding at work, whether you are an employee or a business owner.
-The popularity of any material on improving productivity tells a story: time management is now far less important than managing your energy and attention.
+The knowledge economy is changing what matters when it comes to succeeding at work, whether you are an employee or a business owner.
+Time management is now far less important than managing your energy and attention.